 The build quality of the device is great, kind of.
 It looks nice, and the tablet itself feels sturdy and decent.
 The keyboard is less so.
 My device had a very spongy 1 key, which simply didn’t register half the time I pressed it.
 This wasn’t a good start.
 I considered taking it back, but then something went crunch inside the 1 key when I pressed it, and everything works now.
 The touchpad is a bit sprightly, but I’ve managed to calm it down in the settings.

-When carrying it, you carry three bits: the keyboard, the tablet, and a surprisingly thick and heavy magnetic back/stand for the tablet.
+When carrying it, you carry three bits: the keyboard, the tablet, and a surprisingly thick and heavy magnetic back/stand for the tablet (which actually doubles the weight of the unit).
 It’s OK.
 Unlike the iPad Cover, it’s able to sit at whatever angle you want.
 I’m worried about the fabric cover, which seems to me to be destined to look grubby, and the magnet is strong but not as accurate as you’d want it to be in terms of placement.
 But it’s OK.
 And it isn't grubby yet.

 The tablet itself… it’s clearly built to a budget.
 It has one USB-C port as the only port on the device, which worries me slightly because these things do break.
 I’d have been happier with two.
 The lack of a headphone port doesn’t worry me (and kudos to Lenovo for chucking a USB audio adaptor in the box).
 Further evidence of the cheap build is the charging light, which appears off-centre to the hole it’s supposed to shine through; and a lack of a fingerprint reader is surprisingly irritating, given my reliance with it on my Android phone.
 The speakers work (in stereo in laptop mode; in left-ear-mono in tablet mode), though they’re unremittingly shite.

 The screen is fine and high-enough resolution for reading off; this was the reason for checking it in the store.
-The battery last forever, but one reason why is the display’s auto brightness.
+The DPI isn’t as high as the iPad, but it is still crisp and clean.
+The battery lasts forever, but one reason why is the display’s auto brightness.
 I didn't like it at first, thinking it was always too dim, but it appears to have learnt now what brightness I'd like it at.

 The back of the unit had a horrid little sticker with the model number and the serial number and a random QR code.
 It lasted about a month before I peeled it off.